BenjaminSuger/BenjaminSuger/README.md

 - 👋 Hi, I’m @BenjaminSuger
 - 👀 I’m interested in tech !
-- 🌱 I’m currently learning cybersecurity and data science
+- 🌱 I’m currently learning cybersecurity

 <!---
 BenjaminSuger/BenjaminSuger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.